FTAsr/STS/README.md

 classifier = pickle.load(open('../pretrained/classifiers/' + <name of pretrained classifer>, 'rb'))

 ## Training new classifiers
 You can also train new classifiers on new dataset by invoking AllScores_supervised_02.py file's train method.
+There is also an option to combine feature spaces of different models together.

+If you are planning to train a model using aligner module you will have to invoke Stanford core nlp engine first.
+Please go through readme file within monolingual-word-aligner directory for detailed instructions.

+$ cd stanford-corenlp-python
+$ python corenlp.py
+It will show a console output like this:

+Loading Models: 5/5
+INFO:__main__:Serving on http://127.0.0.1:8080

 ## Mode of operations
 We have provided two modes of operation to run our system: